microsoft/PowerPlatformConnectors/independent-publisher-connectors/Coinbase/readme.md

 # Coinbase
 The Coinbase platform allows anyone to get crypto exchange rates, currencies, and current crypto market rates at a point in time.
-This connector allows a Power Platform user to pull this data into their app, flow, or report.
+This connector allows a user to pull this data into their app, flow, or report.

-## Publisher
-Roy Paar
+## Publisher: Roy Paar

 ## Prerequisites
 None.